 The weight weenies out there will decry that extra 228g on the CAAD13 compared to the EVO, but to put that into context, a full water bottle weighs 660g.
 And, if I’m truly honest, I just didn’t feel the difference in weight between the 13 and the Dura-Ace equipped EVO Hi-Mod I rode recently.

-Yes, the EVO Hi-Mod had plenty of high-end extras, such as a carbon-railed saddle, Shimano flagship group and lightweight SiSL2 chainset, which reduce the weight further, but this bike rides light because it shares the same KNOT 45 rims and KNOT carbon bar and post, but is £700 cheaper — the EVO Hi-Mod Dura-Ace is actually well priced at £5,499.99 compared to its competition, while a Force eTap-equipped EVO is £4,799.99 with lesser wheels and components.
+Yes, the Hi-Mod EVO had plenty of high-end extras (carbon-railed saddle, Shimano flagship group, lightweight SiSL2 chainset), which reduced the weight further, but this 13 rides light because it shares the same KNOT 45 rims and KNOT carbon bar and post, yet it’s £1,200 cheaper than the EVO Hi-Mod Dura-Ace at £5,499.99.

 The setup of this CAAD13 is so good overall, in fact the only thing I’d look to change would be to take advantage of the KNOT wheels’ tubeless compatibility and switch out the decent Vittoria tyres for a tubeless tyre, such as Continental’s sublime new 5000TL.